emsr/quadrature/README.md

 The goals and ideal of this implementation are:
 - Type genericity - allow different number systems to be used with the library including multi-precision ones.
 Currently, float, double, long double, and __float128 have been tested.
 - Use C++ containers and algorithms throughout.
 The adaptive algorithms in GSL use what is esentially a priority queue to decide which chunk to work on next.
 C++ obviously has a lot to offer here.
 - Add new quadrature algorithms.
-The GSL was focused on what I think is the middle of the spectrum: Gauss-Kronrod, Fejer and Clenshaw-Curtis, etc. This library seeks to add simple recursive midpoint, trapezoid, and Simpson rules at the "low-end" and double-exponential, sinh-tanh rules at the "high-end".
+The GSL was focused on what I think is the middle of the spectrum: Gauss-Kronrod, Fejer and Clenshaw-Curtis, etc. This library adds simple recursive midpoint, trapezoid, and Simpson rules at the "low-end" and double-exponential, sinh-tanh rules at the "high-end".
-- Support contour integration in the complex plane.
+- Support contour integration in the complex plane and for vector spaces.

 Currently, this is a one-dimensional library.
 Cubature is a future goal.
 Monte-Carlo is another subject left out for now.
 The standard C++ <random> library was developed in large part to support this use-case and it is a worthy thing to have in a C++ library.
 After we get these done.